leordeansg/leordeansg/README.md

 ---

 ## 👨‍💻 About Me
-Hey, I’m Gabe — a 2nd-year Software Engineering student in the UK.
+Hey, I’m Gabe, a 2nd-year Software Engineering student in the UK.
-I like building real stuff that actually works — from desktop apps to mobile and web.
+I like building real stuff that actually works, from desktop apps to mobile and web.
 Strong with **Python, JavaScript, HTML/CSS, and SQL (MySQL & Oracle)**.
 I learn best by getting hands-on, breaking things, and making them better.
-When I’m not coding, I’m under the hood of my **Ford Kuga**, tuning and upgrading for performance.

 ---